l3vels/l3-sdk-csharp/docs/PlayerApi.md

 <a name="createplayer"></a>
 # **CreatePlayer**
-> Player CreatePlayer (string authorization, CreatePlayerDto createPlayerDto)
+> Player CreatePlayer (string authorization, CreatePlayerInput createPlayerInput)

 Create new player

-Create new player for game/project.
+Create new player for Game.
 Example: Create new player Jack in game Call of Duty.

 ### Example
 ```csharp